 It may be tempting to try double dosing to get better results but this may be overwhelming and cause adverse reactions.

-The last point is if you choose a nootropics supplement is to select one that fully discloses their ingredients.
+The last point is if you choose a nootropics supplement is to select one that fully discloses its ingredients.
 Full transparent labeling means you really know what’s inside with no hidden surprises.

-Unfortunately most supplements these days obscure their ingredient amounts by using proprietary blends, I have written about how some supplement companies lie to us.
+Unfortunately most supplements these days obscure their ingredient amounts by using proprietary blends, I have written about why proprietary labels are a bad idea.